MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ### Statuses
 **Knowledge**
 : Stackable buff, 3x max.
 The first word of the buff changes based on the number of stacks you have: Heightened, Brimming and Overflowing.
+If a player dies with this buff, the buffs respawn where they were picked up.

 : The buff is consumed by a sister mechanic to activate them (e.g. in this encounter, it is consumed by the cart).